dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 In the final part of the tutorial, we'll create a dinosaur detail component with routing and we'll show loading states while waiting for API calls to complete.
 We'll also go over how to add authentication to our Angular 2 app (a feature we didn't have in ng1-dinos).

 Migrating an existing application can be a great way to learn a new framework or technology.
 We experience familiar and new patterns and implement real-world features.
-Please join me again for the final lesson: [Migrating an Angular 1 App to Angular 2 - Part 3](https://auth0.com/blog/migrating-an-angular-1-app-to-angular-2-part-3)!
+Please join me again for the final lesson: [Migrating an AngularJS App to Angular - Part 3](https://auth0.com/blog/migrating-an-angular-1-app-to-angular-2-part-3)!